 Mr. Bradley provided an update to the Board on the Consortium’s IT network, which has been incorporated in to the state system and is now being monitored by the state.
 He noted that the Consortium has funding to hire an IT specialist, and was in the process of doing so.
 Several members of the Board expressed some skepticism that the Consortium would be able to afford to hire an IT person at the pay scale advertised, so suggested that Mr. Bradley and other staff keep up with Best Practices and bring in the expertise needed if we were not sure about IT issues.

 Mr. Bradley also discussed plans for development of the agency’s Disaster Recovery Plan.
 Mr. Bradley indicated that a proposed Plan outline will be provided to the Board.
 The Board suggested a timetable of July 1, 2018 when he Plan is completed and implementation begins.

-Dr. Jones asked if Sea Grant was backing up all of their data.
+Dr. Jones asked if the Consortium was backing up all of their data.
 Ryan answered yes.

 Program Snapshots Panel 2

 Mr. DeVoe asked Ms. Ferris Hill to introduce our second Program Snapshot Panel.